 Texas WIC offers resources for WIC mothers and the community to support breastfeeding mothers returning to the workplace.
 WIC mothers are eligible for breast pumps and individual support from a peer counselor to help them plan their return.
 Texas WIC has educational materials available to all moms, including the self-paced class Breastfeeding and Returning to Work, the educational handout Breastfeeding as a Working Mom and back to work information at BreastmilkCounts.com.

 In 2022, the American Academy of Pediatrics (AAP) updated its policy statement on breastfeeding.
 AAP now recommends exclusive breastfeeding for the first six months of life, followed by the inclusion of complementary foods and continued breastfeeding for two years and beyond for as long as desired by mom and baby.

 More information and resources about breastfeeding can be found below:

 - Firsthand information about breastfeeding support from Texas WIC client Jazmin and peer counselor Vanessa.

 - WIC’s online classes about breastfeeding, infant care and other topics for parents.

-- A database of lactation support groups, classes and personalized counseling available through community partnerships and WIC clinics across the state.
+- A database of lactation support groups, classes and personalized counseling is available through community partnerships and WIC clinics across the state.

-For more information, visit the Texas WIC We’re Here to Help webpage.
+To learn more, visit the Texas WIC We’re Here to Help webpage.